MingSheng92/drinkx-embed/README.md

 # drinkx-embed
 A simple, embeddable menu widget.

+TODO:
+1. build api dedicated for embed menu function only
+1. setup separate vm for the api that connects to the db (with api gateway for security)
+3. host the embed code on jsDelivr CDN.

 ## Usage

-To use the menu embed on your website, you need to include the CSS and JavaScript files in your HTML.
-It is recommended to host these files on a CDN like jsDelivr for the best performance.
+To enable the menu embed library, you need to include the CSS and JavaScript files in your HTML.

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/your-username/drinkx-embed@main/dist/drinkx-embed.min.css">